Derpduck/L4D2-Comp-Stripper-Rework/README.md

 ## Compatibility
 The Stripper Rework is designed for full compatibility with the Last Stand map changes, as a result there is no need to modifiy `mapspawn.nut` or related files.
 The removal of any entities added through this method will be handled by Stripper:Source.

-Servers should ensure the following scripts (located in `left4dead2/scripts/vscripts`) are unmodified:
+Servers should ensure the following scripts are **NOT** located in `left4dead2/scripts/vscripts` or `update/scripts/vscripts`:
 * **mapspawn.nut**
 * **anv_mapfixes.nut**
 * **anv_versus.nut**

+If these scripts are present they will overwrite the default changes from the Last Stand update, the same applies if modified versions of these scripts are present.
+If you wish to load your own version of these scripts see instructions **[here](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework#official-map-updates)**.

 In order to ensure full compatibility with the changes provided by this rework, it is highly recommended that servers **DO NOT** load `clip_removal.smx` with configs that use this rework.